Director of Child and Adolescent Medicine, Georgia

 Douglas Adult Eating Disorder Treatment Center – Durham, NC

 Eliza strongly believes in providing evidence-based care that is individualized to meet the needs of the patient and family.
-She strives to create a safe, nonjudgmental space where clients can flourish.
-She approaches therapy with a sense of curiosity to help clients explore behavior patterns, gain insight, and develop potential solutions to facilitate changes that lead to a more peaceful “meaning-filled” life.
+She approaches therapy with a sense of curiosity to help patients explore behavior patterns, gain insight, and develop potential solutions to facilitate changes that lead to a more peaceful, meaning-filled life.

-Jenn Zambo, MS, RDN, LDN, CEDS, CHES, attended the University of Connecticut where she completed the Coordinated Dietetics Program to earn her Bachelor of Science in Dietetics.
-Jenn then went on to complete her Master of Science in Health Promotion, with a focus on health education.
+Jenn attended the University of Connecticut, earning her Bachelor of Science in dietetics.
+She completed her Master of Science in health promotion, with a focus on health education.
 Jenn started her eating disorder career at the University of Connecticut Student Health Services, where she counseled students with eating disorders and advised a peer education group promoting eating disorder awareness.
-Prior to her transition to Veritas, Jenn worked as an eating disorder dietitian for an inpatient program affiliated with Walden Behavioral Care treating adults and adolescents.
-Jenn has since worked as a Registered Dietitian in inpatient, residential, partial hospitalization, and intensive outpatient levels of care.

 The Emily Program, Veritas Collaborative’s sibling brand, has 15 treatment locations across Minnesota, Washington, Ohio, and Pennsylvania.
 Combining evidence-based treatment with personalized integrative interventions, The Emily Program offers a continuum of care for children, adolescents, and adults of all genders with eating disorders of all types.

-Amy Gerberry (she/her) brings an abundance of heart and experience to the Veritas Collaborative team.
-She celebrates having been in the mental health field for nearly 30 years and over 20 years specializing in the treatment of eating disorders.
+Amy brings an abundance of heart and experience to the Veritas Collaborative team.
+She celebrates a dedicated 30-year career in the mental health field, with over 20 years specializing in treating eating disorders across all levels of care.
+Building relationships with clinical professionals, patients, and families has been the most rewarding aspect for Amy.

 Best-practice care for lasting recovery from eating disorders